-Your browser is managed by your organization
+Your browser is managed by your organization says Firefox

-Such type of message may appear because some Registry keys and their values related to applied policies are present in the Registry Editor of Windows 10.
+Such a type of message may appear because some Registry keys and their values related to applied policies are present in the Registry Editor of Windows 11/10.
 So, you just need to first view the list of applied policies and then access Registry keys and values related to those policies and remove them.

 Let’s check how to do this for both browsers separately.